XohamOG/Flask_CC/README.md

 ### Important Notes for Render Deployment

-⚠️ **Free Tier Limitations**:
+⚠️ **Free Tier Optimization**:
+- Lightweight 20KB model ensures <100MB memory usage
 - Free services spin down after 15 minutes of inactivity
-- First request after spin-down may take 30-60 seconds
+- First request after spin-down may take 10-15 seconds (fast model loading)
 - For production, consider paid plans for 24/7 availability

 📦 **Model File**:
-- Ensure `hate_speech_model.pkl` is committed to your repository
+- `hate_speech_model.pkl` (20KB) is included in the repository
-- Large model files (>100MB) may need Git LFS or external storage
-- Check Render's disk space limits for your plan
+- No Git LFS needed - model is extremely lightweight
+- To retrain: run `python train_model.py` with your own dataset

 🔒 **Security**:
 - Update CORS origins in `app.py` to restrict to your frontend domain